List of Pirates of the Caribbean characters: Tia Dalma

+Pintel and RagettiPintel and Ragetti, respectively portrayed by Lee Arenberg and Mackenzie Crook, are two bumbling pirates and partners-in-crime who originally serve on Barbossa's cursed crew in The Curse of the Black Pearl, later joining Jack's crew in Dead Man's Chest, then serving under both captains in At World's End before serving under Barbossa again.
+As part of a backstory worked out by both Arenberg and Crook, their characters' full names are Abner Pintel and Terry Ragetti; they were uncle and nephew, and shared half a brain.
+Arenberg also said that Ragetti may have came to sea with Pintel after his father's death.

-In the first film, they serve aboard the Black Pearl as cursed pirates doomed to turn into skeletons under the moonlight.
+In the first film, Pintel and Ragetti serve aboard the Black Pearl as cursed pirates doomed to turn into skeletons under the moonlight.
 They were part of the crew who mutinied against Jack Sparrow before the events of the film.
 When the crew of the Pearl attack Port Royal, Pintel and Ragetti capture Elizabeth Swann, discovering she has the golden medallion they are searching for, and take her to Barbossa.
 Later, on Isla de Muerta, when the pirates learn that Elizabeth is not the original owner of the medallion, Pintel and Ragetti are the first two to be blamed for bringing the wrong person, until blame is quickly shifted to Barbossa.
 They play a part in the battle between the Pearl and the Interceptor, which results in the capture of all those on board, including Elizabeth, Jack Sparrow, and Will Turner, the owner of the medallion.
 This results in Jack and Elizabeth being stranded on a deserted island.
 On their way to Isla de Muerta, Pintel and Ragetti relay the story of Will's father, Bootstrap Bill Turner, to him.
 When they reach Isla de Muerta, the pirates soon learn that Jack has somehow escaped the island and gotten to Isla de Muerta, and makes a deal with Barbossa to attack the Dauntless rather than lift the curse immediately.
 Pintel and Ragetti are forced to distract the soldiers waiting outside the cave by dressing as women to lure their attention.
 When the pirates attack the Dauntless, Pintel and Ragetti join them, only for the curse to be lifted and for them to be captured by the Navy.
 A running gag in the movie is, whenever Pintel tries to murder a cast member (most notably Elizabeth), the person invokes parley so that Pintel is unable to kill him/her under pirate law.
-At first, Pintel accepts the parley with Elizabeth, albeit reluctantly, but as time goes on, gets angrier and angrier when a parley is called upon.
+At first, despite Ragetti's objections, Pintel accepts the parley with Elizabeth, albeit reluctantly, but as time goes on, Pintel gets angrier when a parley is called upon by Jack Sparrow and after a later battle with the Interceptor, "If anyone so much as mentions the word 'parley', I'll have their guts for garters."
+Ironically, at the very end, when the now-mortal pirates lose the battle to the British troops, Pintel invokes "Parley" to confirm his surrender.